-Floral Design Institute is licensed to conduct a private vocational school by the Oregon Department of Education.
+Floral Design Institute is licensed to conduct a private vocational school by the Oregon Higher Education Coordinating Commission.
 Floral Design Institute is a member of the American Institute of Floral Designers (AIFD) Education Partners and is an Approved Educational Pathway to AIFD Certification and Accreditation.

 FLORAL DESIGN INSTITUTE is part of Floral Design Institute, Inc., an Oregon Corporation.
 Floral Design Institute, Inc. is located at 1138 NW 17th Avenue, Portland, OR 97209 503-223-8089.
 Floral Design Institute, Inc. is held solely by Leanne and David Kesler.
 Leanne serves as the Corporation President and Director of Floral Design Institute.